kalpesh299/PokemonProject/README.md

-# PokemonProject
+# PokemonProject 👽😺🦒🦊🦁🐱🐱‍🏍🐱‍👤

-* Created this webpage to learn the concept of HTML  CSS,Javascript and API
+* Created this webpage to learn the concept of HTML  CSS,Javascript and API.

 * While creating this project i understood  how we can use API effitiently to fetch data and how to manage.